-The Corporation carried out a self-assessment of its own performance for the year ended 31 July 2022 and graded itself as "Good" on the Ofsted scale.
+The Corporation carried out a self-assessment of its own performance for the year ended 31 July 2023 and graded itself as "Good" on the Ofsted scale.

-The Corporation is committed to its own development and held several strategic development and engagement events during 2021-22.
-These included a Strategic Development Days in October 2021, a Teaching and Learning day in March 2022, which included a range of learning visits, and a range of external events including governor training run by the Association of Colleges and Education Training Foundation.
-New staff and student governors attended Association of College/ETF induction sessions.
+The Corporation is committed to its own development and held several strategic development and engagement events during 2022-23.
+These included Strategic Development Days in October 2022, February, April and October 2023, a Teaching and Learning day in March 2023, which included a range of learning visits, and a range of external events including governor training run by the Association of Colleges and the Education Training Foundation.